rjx18/solbolt-backend/README.md

 The docker container will automatically install the necessary dependencies and start the necessary containers.
 You may need to edit the certbot container if you do not require SSL.
 Also, make sure that the necessary ports are open for access.

+To run the evaluation script, use:

+### `python3 eval.py`

+This will provide more options about how the script can be run.